mendix/docs/content/en/docs/developerportal/project-management/epics/planning.md

 The main area of the **Planning** page lists all the stories in different categories.
 Each row represents a story:

-{{< figure src="/attachments/developerportal/project-management/planning/story-kanban.png" >}}
+{{< figure src="/attachments/developerportal/project-management/epics/planning/story-kanban.png" >}}

-A row shows the following information about a story:
+Each row shows the following information about a story:

 * Whether the story is a bug or a feature
 * If the story has a feedback item linked to it